citygml4j/energy-ade-citygml4j/README.md

 # Energy ADE module for citygml4j

 This is a citygml4j module for the **Energy Application Domain Extension** (Energy ADE) for CityGML.

+**NOTE:** The Energy ADE module is intended to be used with [citygml4j v2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2) and works fine in this context.
+However, note that citygml4j v2 is in _maintenance mode_ and that the [current release](https://github.com/citygml4j/energy-ade-citygml4j/releases/latest) of the Energy ADE module _cannot be used_ with the latest [citygml4j v3](https://github.com/citygml4j/citygml4j) development.
+There are currently _no plans to migrate_ the Energy ADE module to citygml4j v3.

+## About the module
 The Energy ADE extends CityGML by features and properties necessary to perform energy simulations and to store and exchange the corresponding results.
 This module adds support for parsing and writing Energy ADE enriched CityGML datasets to citygml4j.
 The support is tailored to the **Karlsruhe Institute of Technology (KIT) profile of the Energy ADE version 1.0**.

 * **Energy ADE specification and material: http://www.citygmlwiki.org/index.php/CityGML_Energy_ADE**
 * **Where to file issues: https://github.com/citygml4j/energy-ade-citygml4j/issues**